• Coconut oil pulling is an ancient Indian folk remedy in which coconut oil is used to clean the oral cavity and reduce bacteria in the mouth.

 Prevents cavities

-Cavities form on the teeth due to bacteria breaking down and producing demineralizing acids.
-Those damage tooth enamel, which is dentition’s first defence.
-Any treatment that helps counteract this process can protect teeth from caries, which also stain teeth.
+Cavities form on teeth when bacteria break down and produce demineralizing acids.
+Those damage tooth enamel, which is dentition’s first defense.
+Any treatment that helps counteract this process can protect teeth from caries, which can also stain teeth.

-A study from 2016 confirms that oil pulling may be a great addition to oral care such as brushing and flossing.
+A 2016 study confirms that oil pulling may be a valuable addition to oral care, alongside brushing and flossing.

 Minimizes inflammation in the gums

-While it is not a cure, a 2015 study has found that it can significantly lessen discomfort and the amount of plaque in the mouth.
+While it is not a cure, a 2015 study found that it can significantly reduce discomfort and plaque levels in the mouth.

 Coconut oil teeth whitening effects

-Online reviews praise coconut oil pulling for its teeth whitening effects.
-This is not surprising, as coconut oil’s many properties help improve the way your mouth looks.
-It may not whiten your teeth per se, it rather leads to a healthier smile which is brighter by default.
+Online reviews praise coconut oil pulling for its teeth-whitening effects.
+This is not surprising, as coconut oil’s many properties help improve the appearance of your mouth.
+It may not whiten your teeth per se, but it instead leads to a healthier smile, which is brighter by default.

-The fact that coconut oil reduces bacteria and prevents cavities, means your teeth won’t suffer staining that comes with such issues.
-Caries in particular can cause yellow, brown, or gray spots on dentition.
+The fact that coconut oil reduces bacteria and prevents cavities means your teeth will not suffer staining that comes with such issues.
+Caries, in particular, can cause yellow, brown, or gray spots on the dentition.

 Bacteria, periodontitis, and gingivitis may make teeth yellow.
 All these may also lead to gum recession, making discoloration even worse.
-Coconut oil, while fighting those conditions off, keeps your teeth pearly white.
+Coconut oil, while helping fight those conditions, keeps your teeth pearly white.

 How to use coconut oil for teeth?